 The Scheme's investment managers are granted full discretion over whether or not to invest in the Principal Employer's business.
-Through their consultation with the Principal Employer when setting this Statement of Investment Principles, the Trustee has made the Principal Employer aware of their policy on ESG and climate related risks, how they intend to manage them and the importance that the pensions industry as a whole, and its regulators, place on them.
+Through its consultation with the Principal Employer when setting this Statement of Investment Principles, the Trustee has made the Principal Employer aware of its policy on ESG and climate-related risks, how it intends to manage them and the importance that the pensions industry as a whole, and its regulators, place on them.

-The Scheme's investment consultant is independent and no arm of their business provides asset management services.
-This, and their FCA Regulated status, makes the Trustee confident that the investment manager recommendations they make are free from conflict of interest.
+The Scheme's investment consultant is independent, and no arm of their business provides asset management services.
+This, and their FCA-regulated status, make the Trustee confident that the investment manager recommendations the consultant makes are free from conflict of interest.

 The Trustee expects all investment managers to have a conflict of interest policy in relation to their engagement and ongoing operations.
-In doing so the Trustee believes they have managed the potential for conflicts of interest in the appointment of the investment manager and conflicts of interest between the Trustee/investment manager and the investee companies.
+In doing so the Trustee believes it has managed the potential for conflicts of interest in the appointment of the investment manager and conflicts of interest between the Trustee/investment manager and the investee companies.

-In selecting and reviewing their investment managers, where appropriate, the Trustee will consider investment managers' policies on engagement and how these policies have been implemented.
+In selecting and reviewing its investment managers, where appropriate, the Trustee will consider investment managers' policies on engagement and how these policies have been implemented.